-The Town has not enforced actions related to illicit discharges in the past because there was no regulatory mechanism in place.
+The Town has only received one complaint of possible illicit discharge, which was handles by the state as the discharge was from an industry holding its own NPDES permit.
 Enforcement related to illicit discharges from the potable water system and wastewater system serving the Town will be enforced as a zoning issue according to the Land Development Ordinance, because illicit discharges are part of the Land Development Ordinance.
 Zoning issues are enforced according to Article 4 of the Butner Land Development Ordinance, including an official Notice of Violation (NOV) that notifies the property owner of the illicit discharge and outlines a timeline for eliminating the illicit discharge and potential penalties if it is not eliminated in that timeframe.
 Town staff will follow up with another inspection and take action as needed.